SirRegion/turn-config/machines/dev-workstation/linux-fedora/README.md

     4. Start and enable the service to make it being executed automatically after rebooting / power-off:
        `sudo systemctl start lid-closed && sudo systemctl enable lid-closed`
 9. Reboot again and verify that the issue is resolved now.

+### Wifi disconnects randomly when using a Realtek RTL8822BE/CE
+1. Check if you're really using a Realtek card: `lspci | grep -i wireless`
+2. Clone lwfinger/rtw88 repo: `git clone https://github.com/lwfinger/rtw88`
+3. Enter the repo and run:
+   1. `make`
+   2. `sudo make install`

+NOTE: If you are using a non Realtek wifi card, installing `akmod-wl` from the previously enabled RPMFusion non-free repo might resolve this issue as well. (`sudo dnf install akmod-wl`)